 Where to find King Tut’s: 272A St Vincent Street, Glasgow, G2 5RL

-Brixton Academy holds a special place in my heart, it is the first place I saw a live act after moving to the UK all the way back in 2009.
-A quick aside: I spent my teens, and early twenties pouring over ‘import copies of Q and NME magazines, The academy was always where “all” the bands played back in the ’90s / early 2000’s or at least so I thought, which is why it was my first port of call.
+A quick aside: I spent my teens, and early twenties pouring over ‘import copies of Q and NME magazines, The forum was always where “all” the bands played back in the ’90s / early 2000’s or at least so I thought, which is why it was my first port of call.

 5. THE CAVERN CLUB, LIVERPOOL